2.4 Manual Muscle Testing & ROM Goniometry for PTAs

 - Stabilize the proximal segment.

-- Identify and palpate the joint axis (fulcrum landmark).
+- Palpate and identify the joint axis (fulcrum landmark).

-- Move the distal segment through available ROM (active or passive per POC).
+- Move the distal segment through available ROM (active or passive per the POC).

-- Read and record to the nearest degree, noting AROM vs PROM and pain.
+- Read and record to the nearest degree, noting AROM versus PROM and any pain.

 A PTA is performing manual muscle testing on a patient's quadriceps.
-With the patient in short-sitting, they complete full active knee extension but cannot maintain the position against any downward resistance.
+In short-sitting the patient completes full active knee extension but cannot hold the position against any downward resistance.
 Which MMT grade is MOST appropriate?